 Pesto and Goat Cheese Hearts

 Makes approximately 17 hearts

-Pine nuts would be great on these too
+- Pine nuts would be great on these too, totally optional

 Pre heat oven to 400F

-I love the new silicone tray liners and always use them with pastry.
+I love the silicone tray liners and use them with pastry.
 They seem to really spread the heat evenly and help you avoid the dreaded soggy bottom.
-You will also need two heart cookie cutters, one smaller than the other.

 Defrost pastry and, with the larger heart shaped cutter, cut as many hearts as you can from both sheets.

 In half the hearts cut out a smaller heart from the middle of the larger heart.
 I always cook the tiny hearts, sprinkle them with some parmesan and use for a small nibble, but it is the ‘outside’ heart that you need to use for this recipe.